pingcap/docs-tidb-operator/en/prerequisites.md

 sysctl --system
 ```

-## Configure Irqbalance service
+## Configure the Irqbalance service

-The [Irqbalance](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/6/html/performance_tuning_guide/sect-red_hat_enterprise_linux-performance_tuning_guide-tool_reference-irqbalance) service binds the interrupts of each equipment with different CPUs respectively.
+The [Irqbalance](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/6/html/performance_tuning_guide/sect-red_hat_enterprise_linux-performance_tuning_guide-tool_reference-irqbalance) service binds the interrupts of each equipment to different CPUs respectively.
 This avoids the performance bottleneck when all interrupt requests are sent to the same CPU.

 {{< copyable "shell-regular" >}}